jhermann/rituals/README.md

 inv release-prep
 inv dist --devpi # local release + tox testing

-# … and now also check Travis CI
+git push # … and wait for Travis CI to do its thing

 twine dist/* # upload to PyPI
 ```